How to Pass the NCLEX-RN Exam On Your First Try

 How Many Questions Are on the NCLEX-RN Exam?

 The better you perform, the fewer the questions you’ll be required to complete to pass the exam.
+Still, it’s a good idea to plan to take 265 questions in the full 6-hour timeframe of the test.

 What Kind of Questions Are on the NCLEX-RN Exam?